deepakjacob/go-react-cassandra-docker-starterkit/README.md

       - ./cassandra_data:/var/lib/cassandra

 ```
-In the above configuration `CASSANDRA_BROADCAST_ADDRESS` is very important.
+In the above configuration having `CASSANDRA_BROADCAST_ADDRESS` is very important.
 If this is not provided cluster creation will
 take as much as `10 secs` :sweat: